George W. Mason

 George Walter Mason (March 12, 1891 – October 8, 1954) was an American industrialist.
-During his career Mason served as the Chairman and CEO of the Kelvinator Corporation (1928-1937), Chairman and CEO of the Nash-Kelvinator Corporation (1937-1954), and Chairman and CEO of American Motors Corporation (1954).
+During his career Mason served as the chairman and CEO of the Kelvinator Corporation (1928–1937), chairman and CEO of the Nash-Kelvinator Corporation (1937–1954), and chairman and CEO of American Motors Corporation (1954).

 Early life and education

-Mason was born in Valley City, North Dakota to Norwegian-American parents.
+Mason was born in Valley City, North Dakota, to Norwegian-American parents.
 Mason received his education at the University of Michigan where he designed a specific course for engineering students that combined three years of engineering and a final year in business administration.

 Mason had worked for local garages in his youth and upon receiving his degree from Michigan, he accepted a position with Studebaker.
 Mason changed employers several times before entering military service during World War I. In 1921, Mason secured a position with Walter P. Chrysler at Maxwell-Chalmers, which Chrysler had reorganized and would use to develop Chrysler brand automobiles.

-From Maxwell-Chalmers, Mason went to Copeland Products of Detroit in 1926 before becoming the President of the Kelvinator Corporation, a leader in the emerging electric refrigeration industry.
+From Maxwell-Chalmers, Mason went to Copeland Products of Detroit in 1926 before becoming the president of the Kelvinator Corporation, a leader in the emerging electric refrigeration industry.
 Under Mason, Kelvinator quadrupled its profits and became second only to General Motors Frigidaire product line in home refrigeration sales despite the effects of the Great Depression.

 Career

 Nash Motors

-When Charles W. Nash, founder of Nash Motors began looking for his successor, he turned to Mason upon the recommendation of Walter Chrysler.
-Mason initially rebuffed Nash’s offer; however when Nash asked what it would take to bring Mason over to Nash, Mason stated that he would not take the position if Kelvinator was not included in the deal.
-Nash saw merit in this idea; General Motors owned Frigidaire, Borg-Warner owned Norge Appliance, and Chrysler operated its own air conditioning division, Airtemp.
-Nash and Mason came to terms and the deal announced in November 1936.
+When Charles W. Nash, founder of Nash Motors, began looking for his successor, he turned to Mason upon the recommendation of Walter Chrysler.
+Mason initially rebuffed Nash's offer; however, when Nash asked what it would take to bring Mason over to Nash, Mason stated that he would only take the position if Kelvinator was included in the deal.
+Nash saw merit in this idea; General Motors owned Frigidaire, Borg-Warner owned Norge Appliance, and Chrysler also operated its air conditioning division, Airtemp.
+Nash and Mason came to terms, and the deal was announced in November 1936.
 The two firms merged to form Nash-Kelvinator Corporation with Mason as its CEO.
-By 1940, Mason continued to grow Kelvinator’s market share and returned Nash to profitable status.
+By 1940, Mason continued to grow Kelvinator's market share and returned Nash to profitable status.